 Dual Master's Degree Plan

 Students in social work may participate in one of several dual degree programs whereby they can earn a Master of Social Work and a second master’s degree in another discipline.
-If you are interested in a dual degree with a discipline not listed here, please consult with the Director of Graduate Programs, Joyce White, DM, LMSW.
+If you are interested in a dual degree with a discipline not listed here, please consult with the Director of Graduate Programs, Regina T. Praetorius, PhD, LMSW-AP.
 By participating in a dual degree program, students can apply some semester hours jointly to meet the requirements of both degrees, thus reducing the total number of hours required to earn both degrees separately.
 The number of hours that may be jointly applied ranges from 6 to 18 hours, subject to the approval of both programs.
 To participate in a dual degree program, students must apply separately to each program and must submit a separate Program of Work for each degree.
 Those interested in a dual degree program should consult their Academic Advisor for further information on course requirements.

 - Master of Arts in Urban Affairs